of age, background

-Miia provides part time project and administrative support for Family Works services, including processing and collating evaluations of Family Works programmes, supporting Family Dispute Resolution and helping with other data aggregation and process tasks as needed.
+Miia provides project and administrative support for Family Works services, including processing and collating evaluations of Family Works programmes, supporting Family Dispute Resolution and helping with other data aggregation and process tasks as needed.

 Miia is completing a Bachelor of Arts Degree in Sociology and German, as well as a Bachelor in Music.
 She says working for Family Works has given her an insight into the work Family Works does in the community, and she finds the work both interesting and different.